 The DPO must have access to the most senior positions in an organisation.
 They must be autonomous and independent, and they cannot be dismissed for fulfilling their role as DPO.

 The GDPR does not stipulate the credentials of a DPO, but it does state they need to be a person of high professional qualities with expert knowledge of data protection law and practices.
 Obviously, they’ll also need to be a good communicator and have some project management skills.

 There are a number of private organisations that are beginning to provide DPO courses.
-On July 13, 2017 the Spanish data protection authority (AEPD) announced that it created a DPO certification scheme in collaboration with their National Accreditation Entity (ENAC).
+The Spanish data protection authority (AEPD) is offering a DPO certification scheme in collaboration with their National Accreditation Entity (ENAC).
 The accreditation is not mandatory for Spanish DPOs, but does demonstrate that at least the AEPD feels DPOs should have special training.
 It will be interesting to see if other member state supervisory authorities do something similar.